cinchapi/concourse/docs/guide/src/index.md

 # The Concourse Guide
 Welcome to the Concourse Guide!

-Concourse is an [open source](https://github.com/cinchapi/concourse), self-tuning database for both ACID transactions and ad hoc analytics across time.
+Concourse is an [open source](https://github.com/cinchapi/concourse), distributed database warehouse for transactions, search and analytics across time.
 This Guide covers key concepts in Concourse, explains the [API](https://docs.cinchapi.com/concourse/api) through examples and provides advice for operations and administration.

-For new features in Concourse 0.5, see [Release Notes for Concourse 0.5](/).
+For more information about new features in the latest release please see the [Concourse Release Notes](https://github.com/cinchapi/concourse/blob/develop/CHANGELOG.md).

 ## Getting Started

 ## Community

 ## Getting help
+Visit the Cinchapi Support Center at [https://support.cinchapi.com] to view knowledge base articles or file support requests.

 ## Licensing